SRC 4325 CD - Radio AEG - Free user manual and instructions

 Press once = (REPEAT ONE appears in the display) the current track is repeated continuously.

-Press twice = (REPEAT ALL appears in the display)
+Press twice = (REPEAT ALL appears in the display) the whole CD is played continuously.

 Press three times = (RANDOM appears in the display) All tracks are played back in random order.